AdobeDocs/experience-manager-64.de-DE/help/sites-administering/data-store-garbage-collection.md

 >[!NOTE]
 >
->Die Datenerfassungsaufgabe für den Datenspeicher wird nur gestartet, wenn Sie einen externen Dateidatenspeicher konfiguriert haben.
+>Die Aufgabe zur Datenerfassung im Datenspeicher wird nur dann Beginn, wenn Sie einen externen Dateidatenspeicher konfiguriert haben.
 If an external file data store has not been configured, the task will return the message `Cannot perform operation: no service of type BlobGCMBean found` after invoking.
 See [Configuring node stores and data stores in AEM 6](/help/sites-deploying/data-store-config.md#file-data-store) for information on how to set up a file data store.

 ## Automatisieren der automatischen Datenspeicherbereinigung {#automating-data-store-garbage-collection}